SUI-Components/frontend-pre-commit-rules/README.md

 ----

+These linting rules comes preconfigured as a [precommit hook](http://githooks.com/).
+This means it will not allow you nor anyone in your project to commit to the repository if any of these rules are invalid.
+Although it might look restrictive at the beginning offers many advantages later on as commented above.

 In order to do so we decided to rely on [Eslint](http://eslint.org/), a great Javascript linter by [Nicholas C. Zakas](https://twitter.com/slicknet) and [SCSS-Lint](https://github.com/brigade/scss-lint) for... yes!
 SASS linting.

 #### TL;DR